Branislav1993/easyUML_manual/chapter1.md

 The best way for you to get the source code is to use the NetBeans IDE.

-First of all, fork the [repository](https://github.com/ossdcfos/easyuml).
-By doing this, you will get the copy of the project on your own profile.
+**Step 1.** Fork the [repository](https://github.com/ossdcfos/easyuml).
+By doing this, you will get the copy of the project on your own GitHub profile.
+In order to be able to do this you must have [GitHub account](https://github.com/join?source=header-home).

-Second of all, you have to clone the repository you just made.
+**Step 2.** Clone the repository you just made.
 You can do that in NetBeans IDE by:

-1. In Menu bar, click on Team section, then Git, and clone.
-(Team -> Git -> Clone...)
+1. In Menu bar, click Team -> Git -> Clone
 2. Enter the address of the repository in the ```Specify Git Repository Location```.
 3. Insert the location on your computer where you want to save the project.
 Field for the input is ```Specify destination folder```.
 4. Click ```Next```.